cisco/cisco-yang-puppet-module/README.md

 ~~~

 ### Puppet Agent
 The Puppet Agent requires installation and setup on each device.
-Agent setup can be performed as a manual process or it may be automated.
 For more information please see the [README-agent-install.md](docs/README-agent-install.md) document for detailed instructions on agent installation and configuration on Cisco IOS-XR devices.

 ## Usage